codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Get started with React

-To use the Embedded Link component in your app with React, perform the following steps:
+To use the Embedded Link component in your webpage or app with React, perform the following steps:

 1. Using the [Create company](/codat-api#/operations/create-company) endpoint, create a company, and retain its `companyID`.
 The component needs the `companyId` parameter to open Link for a specified company.
 You can also create a company in the Codat Portal.